 When you create an ad group, you add keywords that you want to match for.
 These “positive” keywords can be one of the three match types: broad, phrase or exact.
 I always recommend that you use either the phrase or exact match type in order to reduce the number of irrelevant queries that you would match for.
 It is quite possible that you would still match for queries that are not relevant, which will reduce your CTR and ROI while increasing your overall cost of marketing.

 Unlike the “positive” keywords, the negative keywords are the keywords that you do not want your ads to run on.
-That means you should carefully choose your negative keywords so as not to filter way too many queries, that might include the queries you want to match on.
+That means you should carefully choose your negative keywords so as not to filter way too many queries, inadvertently negating even the queries you want to match on.

 Obviously there is no single way to decide which match type you should use.
 That will depend very much on the keyword that you have chosen and your exact requirements.
 Having said that there are some general rules that you can follow that will work in majority of the cases.